lucasteles/Backdash/docfx/docs/troubleshooting.md

 ## Isolate **Game State** from **Non-Game State**

 [Backdash](https://github.com/lucasteles/Backdash) will periodically request that you save and load the entire state of your game.
-For most games the state that needs to be saved is a tiny fraction of the entire game.
-Usually the video and audio renderers, look up tables, textures, sound data and your code segments are either constant from frame to frame or not involved in the calculation of game state.
+For most games, the state that needs to be saved is a tiny fraction of the entire game.
+Usually, the video and audio renderers, look-up tables, textures, sound data, and your code segments are either constant from frame to frame or not involved in the calculation of the game state.
 These do not need to be saved or restored.

 You should isolate **non-game state** from the **game state** as **much as possible**.
 For example, you may consider encapsulating all your game state into a single `class`/`record` type.
 This both clearly delineates what is